International Adoption in Manitoba: Requirements, Costs, and Current Realities

 The Role of Licensed Agencies

-Manitoba residents pursuing international adoption must work through a licensed adoption agency that is authorized to facilitate intercountry placements.
+Manitoba residents pursuing international adoption typically work through a licensed adoption agency that is authorized to facilitate intercountry placements.
 As of current records, the primary licensed international adoption agency operating in Manitoba is UAS Eastern European Adoptions Inc. (Winnipeg, (204) 947-2953), which specializes in placements from Eastern European countries.

 Adoption Options Manitoba also facilitates international adoptions in addition to domestic placements, though their primary focus is domestic.